CP1401/Practicals/prac_03/README.md

 - **speed** and the
 - **speed limit**

 then tell them their fine in dollars (you can ignore the demerit points).
+Remember that if you have similar concepts represented by variables, then you need to differentiate these.
+**Don't** name one generally (e.g., `speed`) and the other specifically (e.g., `speed_limit`).

 After getting the inputs, you will want to calculate the speed over the limit.
 You do not want to calculate this again and again in each condition.
 DRY.